hujunhan/IARC-Detection/README.md

 ### Positive Samples

-Because the shape of the robots is almost like a circle, so we can use HOG circle detection to get positive samples
+Because of the shape of the robots is almost like a circle, we can use HOG circle detection to get positive samples

 And the robots’ appearance is pretty steady, so we can generate a bunch of positive samples by rotating and changing the intensity of a single image.